Guardian Portal

 6. Accountability

-Membership does not remove personal responsibility.
-Repeated disregard for guild standards, communication, conduct, or shared resources may result in leadership intervention.
+Membership doesn't remove personal responsibility.
+Repeated disregard for guild standards or shared resources brings leadership intervention.

 Section VII